Azazelha/llms/Llama2/README.md

 # Llama-2

 This repository contains a PyTorch implementation of the Llama-2 model.
 The dataset used for training includes dialogues from a play.
-Note that this version of Llama-2 is a miniature variant due to infrastructure constraints.
+Please note that this version of Llama-2 is a miniature variant due to infrastructure constraints.

 * **Epochs:** 30
 * **Batch Size:** 32